Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Do You Need To Plan a Disney World Vacation in Advance?

 It’s no longer feasible to go to Disney World without doing at least some planning ahead of time.
-Even entering a theme park requires an advance reservation in many cases.
+Even entering a theme park may require an advance reservation in some cases.

 In our view, these are the four bare-minimum planning actions needed to have even a functioning Disney vacation.